This article is part of a larger series on POS Systems.

 Connects via Bluetooth.
 Accepts EMV (chip) or NFC payments (Apple Pay, Android Pay).

-If you want to use Shopify POS for a temporary market, pop-up sales, or on a seasonal basis, you can rent POS hardware through Shopify’s partnership with Fello.
+If you want to use Shopify POS for pop-up sales or a temporary market or on a seasonal basis, you can rent POS hardware through Shopify’s partnership with Fello.

 Shopify POS Features